Entrepreneurial Ecosystems and the role of the entrepreneur

 - a strong international competitive position;

-- more innovation and all this concerning a lively and liveable environment for the citizen.
+- more innovation and all this concerning a lively and liveable environment for the community.

 The European Union always emphasizes the importance of innovation and creativity through entrepreneurship.
-For example, the European Union identifies the connection between creativity, the innovation process and an entrepreneurial attitude as essential instruments for preserving prosperity and for finding ways to a sustainable society; welfare.
+For example, the European Union identifies the connection between creativity, the innovation process, and entrepreneurial activity as essential instruments for preserving prosperity and for finding ways to a sustainable society; welfare.

 The added value of entrepreneurial policy

 More countries are evolving towards a more entrepreneurial society.
-Entrepreneur in education, as an employee and for his own account and risk.
+Entrepreneurial education, entrepreneurial employees (intrapreneurs) and aspiring entrepreneurs who pursue entrepreneurial ventures at their own account and risk.
 Creating space for entrepreneurs.
 Moreover, rewarding creativity, risk-seeking behavior, in short entrepreneurship, has increased in importance.
 We need these entrepreneurs to remain competitive in a very dynamic environment.

-However, for sustainable growth, the quality and infrastructure of the new company are also important.
-For instance, the quality and chance of survival of the new company increases through:
+However, for sustainable growth, the quality and infrastructure of the new venture are also important.
+For instance, the quality and chance of survival of the new company increase through:

 - individual guidance during and after the start,

 - competence development,